questqyubey/dicecards/rules/dc_quick_rules.md

 - 'Low', energy token/s with 1, 2 or 3.
 - 'High', energy token/s with 4, 5, or 6.

 **Other Tokens:** Tokens are represented by dice.
 A token's archetype is indicated by its die colour and the die's value corresponds to the ability used to create them (1st, 2nd, 3rd).
+Stacking tokens sums the effects, but they only trigger once and don't add more targets (ie: two +1s become +2, on-battle only triggers once).

-- Equip tokens affect units they are equipped to, and are placed to the left and right of the unit (max 2 per unit).
+- Equip tokens affect units they are equipped to, and are placed to the left and right of the unit (max 2 kinds per unit, stackable to 3).
 When a unit is destroyed, their equip tokens are destroyed as well.
 An equip token shares the same controller as its attached unit, or belongs to its original owner.

-- Field tokens affect the whole field, and are placed to the far left of all units.
+- Field tokens affect the whole field, and are placed to the far left of all units (unlimited kinds, stackable to 3).
 Field tokens are controlled by their original owner.

 ## Turn Structure